Reinforcement Learning for Systematic FX Trading

 FX transactions implicitly involve two currencies: the dominant or base currency is quoted conventionally on the left-hand side and the secondary or counter currency on the right-hand side.
 If foreign exchange positions are held overnight, the trader will earn the interest rate of the currency bought and pay the interest rate of the currency sold.
 The interest rates for specific maturities are determined in the inter-bank currency market and are heavily influenced by the base rates typically set by central banks.
-By market convention, foreign exchange trades settle two business days after the trade date, unless otherwise specified.
+Foreign exchange trades settle two business days after the trade date by market convention unless otherwise specified.

 Clients fund their positions by rolling them forward via tomorrow/next (tomnext) swaps.
 Tomnext is a short-term foreign exchange transaction where a currency pair is simultaneously bought and sold over two business days: tomorrow (in one business day) and the following day (two business days from today).
 The tomnext transaction allows traders to maintain their position without being forced to take physical delivery and is the convention applied by prime brokers to their clients on the inter-bank foreign exchange market.
 In order to determine this funding cost, one needs to compute the forward rates (prices).
-Forwards are an agreement between two counterparties to exchange currencies at a predetermined rate on some future date.
+Forwards are agreements between two counterparties to exchange currencies at a predetermined rate on some future date.

 Forward rates are calculated by adding forward points to a spot rate.
 These points reflect the interest rate differential between the two currencies being traded and the maturity of the trade.
 Forward points do not represent an expectation of the direction of a currency but rather the interest rate differential.
 Let $bid_t^{spot}$ denote the spot/cash currency pair rate at which price takers can sell at time $t$.
 Similarly, let $ask_t^{spot}$ denote the spot/cash currency pair rate at which price takers can buy at time $t$.
 The spot mid-rate is